-i.
-Notification of Employees

-- Within twenty (20) contract days of the first day of the beginning of each school term, the building level administrator shall meet individually, or in a group, and inform each certificated employee under his/her supervision who will be observing and/or evaluating his/her performance. - Each building level administrator is charged with explaining the District's evaluation procedure to his/her building's certificated staff.
+- i.
+Notification of Employees - Within twenty (20) contract days of the first day of the beginning of each school term, the building level administrator shall meet individually, or in a group, and inform each certificated employee under his/her supervision who will be observing and/or evaluating his/her performance. - Each building level administrator is charged with explaining the District's evaluation procedure to his/her building's certificated staff. - At this time the administrator will notify the certificated staff member of any changes in State of Idaho changes in evaluation requirements. - ii.

-ii.
 Evaluation Process and Contents